Eco-Friendly Tours in Watamu

 Africa’s leading venomous snake rescue and research centre.
 Entry fees fund antivenin research and a community education programme that reduces human-wildlife conflict.

 Responsible travel tip: Always use reef-safe sunscreen in the marine park.
 Avoid single-use plastics — Watamu has active beach clean-up programmes and most eco-operators provide refillable bottles.
-Hire local guides; it’s the single most impactful thing you can do economically.
+Hiring local guides is the single most impactful economic act you can take as a visitor in Watamu.